cabo/ace-aif/draft-ietf-ace-aif.md

 Registries
 ----------

-IANA is requested to create a sub-registry for application/aif+cbor and application/aif+json within {{IANA.media-type-sub-parameters}} for the two media-type parameters `Toid` and `Tperm`, populated with:
+For the media types application/aif+cbor and application/aif+json, IANA is requested to create a sub-registry within
+{{IANA.media-type-sub-parameters}} for the two media-type parameters `Toid` and `Tperm`, populated with:

 | Parameter | name            | Description/Specification       | Reference |
 |-----------+-----------------+---------------------------------+-----------|